Six Assurances: Reaffirmation and jeopardy

+The 2016 Republican Party platform affirmed the Six Assurances to Taiwan, supported the Taiwan Relations Act, opposed unilateral changes to the status quo, and endorsed peaceful resolution of cross-strait issues.

 In November 2020 U.S. Secretary of State Mike Pompeo stated “Taiwan has not been a part of China, and that was recognized with the work that the Reagan administration did to lay out the policies that the United States has adhered to now for three and a half decades, and done so under both administrations.” which was seen as invoking clause 5.